JohnLCaron/rlauxe/README.md

 See [CLCA Risk function](docs/BettingRiskFunction.md) for details on the BettingMart risk function.

-See [CLCA AdaptiveBetting function](docs/AdaptiveBetting) for details on the AdaptiveBetting function.
+See [CLCA AdaptiveBetting](docs/AdaptiveBetting.md) for details on the AdaptiveBetting function.

 See [CLCA Error Rates](docs/ClcaErrorRates.md) for estimating error rates.